Lake View, Chicago: Lakeview Township

-Also according to the Lakeview East Chamber of Commerce, Lakeview was an incorporated Illinois civil township with a charter granted by the Illinois General Assembly, independent of neighboring Chicago.
+According to the Lakeview East Chamber of Commerce, Lakeview was an incorporated Illinois civil township with a charter granted by the Illinois General Assembly, independent of neighboring Chicago.
 Lakeview's first township election was held in 1857.
 The main building was Town Hall at the intersection of present-day West Addison and North Halsted streets.
 A building still bearing that name stands today as the former headquarters of the Chicago Police Department's 23rd District.
 Lakeview Township included all land east of Western Avenue, between Devon Avenue and North Avenue, generally encompassing the community areas of Edgewater, Uptown, Lakeview and Lincoln Park, as well as the eastern sections of what are now the community areas of North Center and Lincoln Square.

 During the Civil War, the present-day bustling intersection of North Broadway, North Clark Street and West Diversey Parkway was home to Camp Fry.
 When the camp opened in May 1864, it served as a training facility for the volunteer 132nd and 134th Illinois Infantry regiments.
 Shortly after their deployment to Columbus, Kentucky, the camp was converted to a prison for Confederate soldiers, where conditions were markedly different from those of many other prisoner-of-war camps.
 The few residents of the area known as Lakeview Township often complained of rebel sing-alongs held in the camp from time to time.

 Lakeview's early industry was farming, especially crops of celery, and at the time it was considered a celery-growing capital.
 From 1870 to 1887, the population of the township grew from 2,000 citizens to 45,000.
 As a result, there was growing need of more public-service access, and Lakeview was absorbed into Chicago in 1889 as a way of meeting those demands.
 In 1889, a real estate boom became a major economic stimulant.
 According to the Lakeview East Chamber of Commerce, over forty percent of the neighborhood's present-day buildings were constructed during that time.